• Skip to main content

 • Once the chocolate has cooled down and is no longer warm, add aquafaba and apple cider vinegar to a clean metal or glass bowl and begin whipping at high speed.

-• Add the cooled chocolate and continue whipping with your mixer.
-After adding the chocolate, the mixture will deflate and become runny and then it will start to become thick.
+• Add the cooled chocolate and continue whipping.
+The mixture will deflate and become runny, but then it will start to thicken.
 Once it starts to get thick, stop whipping.

 • Divide the mousse into separate serving bowls and serve immediately or place in the refrigerator to chill.

-• Serve with the topping you like such as coconut whipped cream and/or fresh berries.
+• Serve with a topping you like, such as dairy-free whipped cream.

 Recipe Notes:

-• Chopped chocolate can be used in place of chocolate chips, but I recommend that you weigh it using a scale since using cup measurements for chopped chocolate is not reliable, an inaccurate amount can ruin your recipe.
+• Chopped chocolate can be used in place of chocolate chips, but I recommend that you weigh it, since using cup measurements for chopped chocolate is not reliable, and an inaccurate amount can ruin your recipe.

-• If using the double boiler method to melt your chocolate, fill a medium pot ⅓ of the way with water and place it on the stove over medium-low heat.
+• If using the double-boiler method to melt your chocolate, fill a medium pot ⅓ of the way with water and place it on the stove over medium-low heat.
 Place a tempered glass or stainless steel bowl on top of the pot and stir until the chocolate has fully melted.
-Be sure that no water makes its way into the bowl or your chocolate will seize.
-Click this link to see this method in action.
+Be sure that no water makes its way into the bowl, or your chocolate will seize.
+See the double-boiler method in action.

-• Nutrition info is for one ½ cup serving of the plain chocolate mousse with no toppings or cherry sauce and is to be used only as a rough guide.
-Click here to learn how nutrition on info is calculated on this website.
+• Nutrition info is for one ½ cup serving of the plain chocolate mousse with no toppings or cherry sauce, and is to be used only as a rough guide.
+Learn how nutrition info is calculated on this website.

 Nutrition Info: